 Monica cried in my arms multiple times that week about how scared she was.
 I would hint that she should quit, but Monica was no quitter.

-Friend That Referred Murder Bails on Working Night of Crime
+Friend That Referred Thug Bails on Working Night of Murder

 Something Was Not Right